 Some people are at risk of developing blood clots.
 This is known as deep vein thrombosis (DVT) and develops in leg veins.
 This can be serious as the clot can travel anywhere in the body blocking the flow of blood to the lungs.

 Bile duct injury or bile leakage

-Bile duct can get cut, burned or damaged during the surgery.
+The bile duct can get cut, burned, or damaged during the surgery.
 As a result of the injury, the bile duct is unable to perform its functions properly.
 The bile might leak into the abdomen or the damage can block the normal flow of the fluid from the liver.

 Bulging of organ or tissue (Hernia)

 This problem may arise months or even years after the gallbladder removal surgery.
 There may be protrusion of tissues through the weak area around the incision area.
 Though it is not so common, hernia needs another surgery to get repaired.